scullyio/scully/docs/scully-configuration.md

 ```

 `routes` is a reference to all unhandled routes which scully will transform to handled, using plugins.
-I you want to know more about plugins go to [Plugins](plugins.md) section.
+If you want to know more about plugins go to [Plugins](plugins.md) section.

 ### extraRoutes